2019 Sri Lanka Easter bombings

 On 21 April 2019, Easter Sunday, three churches in Sri Lanka and three luxury hotels in the commercial capital, Colombo, were targeted in a series of coordinated ISIS-related terrorist suicide bombings.
 Later that day, two smaller explosions occurred at a housing complex in Dematagoda and a guest house in Dehiwala.
 A total of 269 people were killed, including at least 45 foreign nationals, three police officers, and eight suicide bombers.
 An additional 500 were injured.
 The church bombings were carried out during Easter services in Negombo, Batticaloa and Colombo; the hotels bombed included the Shangri-La, Cinnamon Grand, Kingsbury and Tropical Inn.
 According to the State Intelligence Service, a second wave of attacks was planned, but was prevented due to government raids.

-According to Sri Lankan government officials, all eight suicide bombers involved in the attacks were Sri Lankan citizens associated with National Thowheeth Jama'ath, a local militant group with suspected foreign ties, previously known for attacks against Buddhists and Sufis.
+According to Sri Lankan government officials, all eight suicide bombers involved in the attacks were Sri Lankan citizens associated with National Thowheeth Jama'ath (NTJ), a local Islamist militant group with suspected foreign ties, previously known for attacks against Buddhists and Sufis.
 On 23 April, State Minister of Defence Ruwan Wijewardene theorized that the attack was in retaliation for the Christchurch mosque shootings which occurred the month before on 15 March 2019.
 The direct linkage between the two attacks has been questioned by the government of New Zealand and by other experts.
 The NTJ had been stockpiling explosives at least since January 2019.

 On 23 April 2019, the Amaq News Agency, a propaganda outlet for the Islamic State of Iraq and the Levant (ISIL), stated that "the perpetrators of the attack targeting the citizens of coalition countries and Christians in Sri Lanka were Islamic State fighters."
 Sri Lanka was not part of the anti-ISIL coalition, yet the overwhelming majority of those killed in the bombings were Sri Lankan citizens.
-ISIL leader Abu Bakr al-Baghdadi, whom was previously believed to be either dead or retired, praised the attackers during an 18-minute video on a range of topics.
+ISIL leader Abu Bakr al-Baghdadi, who was previously believed to be either dead or retired, praised the attackers during an 18-minute video on a range of topics.
 The Criminal Investigation Department, however, stated that there was no evidence of ISIL's direct involvement.

-Security lapses leading to the attack, and the Sri Lankan government's failure to act on intelligence was highlighted during inquiries into the attacks.
-On 12 January 2023, The Supreme Court of Sri Lanka ruled that the then-incumbent president Maithripala Sirisena and several other government authorities at the time failed to act on intelligence, and were ordered to pay compensation to victims by the Supreme Court.
+Security lapses leading to the attack, and the Sri Lankan government's failure to act on intelligence were highlighted during inquiries into the attacks.
+On 12 January 2023, the Supreme Court of Sri Lanka ruled that the then-incumbent president Maithripala Sirisena and several other government authorities at the time failed to act on intelligence, and were ordered to pay compensation to victims.